aeshthetic/mali/README.md

 # Dixie
-A Bi-Directional Type-Relational Mapper for F#
+Dixie is a  Bi-Directional Type-Relational Mapper for F#.
+In other words, it enables you to convert F# record types to relational database tables and vice versa, while also providing a convenient interface to relational databases to use within your code.

 ```fsharp
 open System